Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Many colleges let students explore before choosing a major.
 Look for programs that encourage discovery through general engineering options or flexible first-year curricula.
 (See Illuminating Your Path to an Engineering Major and Career for examples.)

-Are co-ops worth it?
+Are Co-ops Worth it?

 Absolutely.
 Structured co-op programs, like those at Northeastern, Drexel, and the University of Cincinnati, allow students to gain paid, real-world experience while earning their degree.
 Many graduates receive full-time offers from their co-op employers.